EMERALD ASH BORER TREATMENT

 Preventative Emerald Ash Borer Treatment

-• To protect your ash trees’, we strongly recommend deep root soil injections of a special insecticide called Crterion.
+- To protect your ash trees, we strongly recommend deep root soil injections of a special insecticide called Criterion.

-• Ideally this would be applied every autumn between the months of September to early November.
+- Ideally, this would be applied every autumn between September and October.

 Tree-Age is a special insect control for Emerald Ash Borer.
-It will kill the larvae that is living inside the tree and protect the tree from an attack for up to 3 years.
+It will kill the larvae that are living inside the tree and protect the tree from an attack for up to 3 years.

 This Organo-Lawn tree care technician is applying a special soil drench insecticide to protect this tree from an insect attack.